Bananymous/banan-os/README.md

 > ***NOTE*** ```ninja clean``` has to be ran with root permissions, since it deletes from the banan-so sysroot.

+If you feel like ```./script/build.sh``` is too verbose, there exists a symlink _bos_ in this projects root directory.
+All build commands can be used with ```./bos args...``` instead.

+I have also created shell completion script for zsh.
+You can either copy the file in _script/shell-completion/zsh/\_bos_ to _/usr/share/zsh/site-functions/_ or add the _script/shell-completion/zsh_ to your fpath in _.zshrc_.

 ### Contributing

 Currently I don't accept contributions to this repository unless explicitly told otherwise.
 This is a learning project for me and I want to do everything myself.
 Feel free to fork/clone this repo and tinker with it yourself.